 - one another; these systems operate independently on Earth.

-- The Earth has always been pretty much the way it is now.
+- Earth has always been pretty much the way it is now.

-- Life on Earth can not modify or cause change in the Earth’s systems.
+- Life on Earth can not modify or cause changes in the Earth’s systems.

 - Earth is too big for us to change, thus the impact of our activities is inconsequential.